Data-dependent Generalization Bounds via Variable-Size Compressibility: Experiments

 \section{Experiments}

-In this section, we numerically verify the result of Theorem~\ref{th:RDProcess}.
-As discussed in the previous work (\eg \cite{simsekli2020hausdorff}), $M$ cannot be estimated efficiently.
-Therefore, similar to those works, we ignore this term for the experimental part and study only the relation between the generalization error and $\mathfrak{RD}(S,\epsilon;\pi_S)$.
-To study this relation, we follow the procedure below: \begin{itemize} \item[1.]
-We fix a dataset, a neural network, and all optimization hyperparameters, except the learning rate. \item[2.]
-For many learning rates, in the range of $[5e-5,1e-3]$, we train the neural network with the given datasets, and normalize and save the optimization trajectories. \item[3.]
-We estimate the generalization errors of the trained networks, each one trained with a different fixed learning rate, using the available ``test set''. \item[4.]
-We estimate the rate-distortion values of the optimization trajectories of the trained networks, each one trained with a different fixed learning rate, using ``Neural Estimator of the Rate-Distortion'' (NERD) \cite{Lei22Estimation}. \end{itemize}
+In this section, we run experiments that validate the result of Theorem~\ref{th:RDProcess}.
+As also mentioned in~\cite{simsekli2020hausdorff}, the coupling coefficient $M$ is not easy to estimate generally; and, for this reason, similar to in~\cite{simsekli2020hausdorff} hereafter we ignore its contribution to the bound of Theorem~\ref{th:RDProcess}.
+In our experiments, we follow the following procedure for the classification task with the 0-1 loss function: \begin{enumerate} \item We fix a dataset, a neural network, and the optimization hyperparameters (except the learning rate). \item For several learning rates, in the range of $[5e-5,1e-3]$, we train the neural network with the given datasets and normalize and save the optimization trajectories.
+In doing so, we use the cross-entropy surrogate loss function. \item We estimate the generalization errors of the trained networks, each one trained with a different fixed learning rate, using the available ``test set''. \item We estimate the rate-distortion values of the optimization trajectories of the trained networks, each one trained with a different fixed learning rate, using ``Neural Estimator of the Rate-Distortion'' (NERD) \cite{Lei22Estimation} and by considering the Root-mean-square error (RMSE) as the distortion function. \end{enumerate}

-Fig~\ref{fig:gen} shows the plot of the results obtained from our experiments.
-The experiments are implemented over a fully connected network with 4 hidden layers (FCN4) architecture, trained using SGD and the dataset CIFAR10 \cite{krizhevsky2009learning}.
-The details of the experiments are given in the Appendix~\ref{sec:experimentsDetails}.
-As it can be observed, the rate distortion estimation of the optimization trajectory follows the behavior of the generalization error to a relatively good extent.